 5. Both zinc oxide and titanium dioxide are water resistant.
 To be safe, reapply every two hours or after swimming or playing in the ocean.

-Provided as a public service by Maui Visitors Bureau, Maui County Office of Economic Development, and Maui Nui Marine Resource Council.
+Provided as a public service by County of Maui Office of Economic Development and Maui Nui Marine Resource Council.